Evolution encourages Teenage Suicide!

 lack of access to treatment. [bold emphasis mine]

-So, Mr. or Miss Teenager of America, if you are depressed, I highly recommend that you go to God—Jesus--Learn how when you see some big blue Xs a few paragraphs below.
+So, Mr. or Miss Teenager of America, if you are depressed, I highly recommend that you go to God—Jesus.
 Only God knows all of the answers to your problems.
 Please find a Bible-believing, evolution-rejecting church and learn how to get to know God.

 Because—with God, there is Hope!
 PLUS—you will realize that only someone with the intelligence and powers of God could have created this universe, world, and all the fantastic creatures in it.